 The University of Saskatchewan is pleased to make funding available to support the use, adaptation, and creation of open textbooks at the university.
 The funding will be provided for projects involving U of S instructors adapting existing open textbooks, creating new ones, or developing supporting resources (e.g. test bank questions, slides, etc.) needed to facilitate the use of an open textbook in place of a commercial text.

 Teachers at the U of S are eligible under most circumstances to apply for the following national and international teaching awards.
 If you are interested in nominating an exceptional teacher, visit the following pages for more information or contact the GMCTL to discuss nominations and awards.

 - 3M National Teaching Fellowship: The highest award for exceptional teaching in Canada.

 - Alan Blizzard Collaborative Projects Award: Rewards collaboration in teaching.

-- Brightspace Innovation Award in Teaching and Learning: An international award that recognizes innovation in post-secondary teaching.
+- D2L Innovation Award in Teaching and Learning: An international award that recognizes innovation in post-secondary teaching.